ShuyangUni/countdown-timer-traffic-light-estimation/README.md

 We also simulate the errors of the input bounding boxes.
 We add random pixel offsets on the detection ground truth, with different magnitudes of 0-pixel, 3-pixel and 5-pixel errors, respectively.

 ## State Estimator (C++11)
+The state estimator is the core part of this paper.
+Its input is the color and digit classification sequences from our classifiers.
+It outputs the optimal estimates of countdown timer traffic light states over time.
-This code is in the folder countdown_timer_estimator.
+This code is in the folder [countdown_timer_estimator](./countdown_timer_estimator/).

 1. Environments
     * The code is tested cross different systems, including